The Scientist (song): Other versions

 "The Scientist" has been featured on two of Coldplay's live albums, Live 2003 (2003) and Live in Buenos Aires (2018).
 The song was covered live by Aimee Mann and released on a special edition of her album Lost in Space.
-Natasha Bedingfield, Alex Band, Eamon, and Avril Lavigne covered the song on Jo Whiley's Live Lounge radio show.
+Natasha Bedingfield and Avril Lavigne covered the song on Jo Whiley's Live Lounge radio show.
 Also, Belinda Carlisle did a live rendition on the ITV1 reality show Hit Me Baby One More Time.
-The British female quartet All Angels did a choral arrangement of the song on their album Into Paradise which was released in 2007.
-The chords to this song are replicated by Sum 41 in their song "Pieces."
+The British female quartet All Angels did a choral arrangement of the song on their second album Into Paradise, which was released in 2007.
 In addition, the American television show MADtv did a parody of the video, called "The Narcissist."
 Coldplay's original version plus a cover of the track performed by Johnette Napolitano and Danny Lohner were featured in the 2004 film Wicker Park.
 Allison Iraheta and Kris Allen performed an acoustic duet of the song at Oprah Winfrey's "No Phone Zone" rally in Los Angeles.

-In 2011, Willie Nelson covered the song for a Chipotle Mexican Grill-sponsored short film titled Back to the Start, highlighting the problems of concentrated animal feeding operations.
+In 2011, Willie Nelson covered the song for a Chipotle Mexican Grill short film titled Back to the Start, highlighting the problems of concentrated animal feeding operations.
 It also appears as the final track on his 2012 album Heroes.
 Nelson's version plays during the closing credits of the 2014 film The Judge.
 The song was used on 23 May 2011 episode of WWE Raw in a tribute video to wrestler "Macho Man" Randy Savage who had died three days earlier.
 The song was performed in the Glee episode "The Break Up" on 4 October 2012 by Cory Monteith, Darren Criss, Naya Rivera, Matthew Morrison, Lea Michele, Chris Colfer, Heather Morris and Jayma Mays.
 In 2014, Miley Cyrus covered the song at selected stops of her Bangerz Tour.
 Corinne Bailey Rae covered "The Scientist" for the soundtrack to the 2017 film Fifty Shades Darker.
-Conor Maynard covers a few verses of the song in the acoustic rendition of "Are You Sure?", with Kris Kross Amsterdam and Ty Dolla Sign.
 The bluegrass group The Petersens covered the song in 2020.
 In 2021 Zucchero Fornaciari covered the song for his first cover album Discover.
+Rachel Chinouriri covered the song in 2024 for the Spotify Singles series.